lukasbals/itb5-culture-tickets/README.md

 ```

 You can access the payara admin console on `http://localhost:4848/`.
-You can access the app app on `http://localhost:8080/itb5-culture-tickets-backend-1.0-SNAPSHOT/`.
+You can access the app on `http://localhost:8080/itb5-culture-tickets-backend-1.0-SNAPSHOT/`.

 ## RESTful Test Client
 You can access the Python Script